GT Cup

 TYRES

-Pirelli continues its long-standing partnership with the GT Cup into a sixteenth consecutive season, supplying both slick and wet weather tyres to suit the full spectrum of GT machinery on the grid.
+Pirelli continues its long-standing partnership with the GT Cup into its Seventeen consecutive season, supplying both slick and wet weather tyres to suit the full spectrum of GT machinery on the grid.
 Tyres may be pre-heated, with a limit of three slick sets per car per weekend to help manage costs.

 POINTS & AWARDS